Inrush current: Capacitors

 A discharged or partially charged capacitor appears as a short circuit to the source when the source voltage is higher than the potential of the capacitor.
-A fully discharged capacitor will take approximately 5 RC time cycles to fully charge; during the charging portion of the cycle, instantaneous current can exceed load current by a substantial multiple.
-Instantaneous current declines to load current as the capacitor reaches full charge.
-In the case of open circuit, the capacitor will be charged to the peak AC voltage (one cannot actually charge a capacitor with AC line power – this refers to unidirectional alternating voltage output from a rectifier).
+A fully discharged capacitor will take approximately 5 RC time periods to fully charge; during the charging period, instantaneous current can exceed steady-state current by a substantial multiple.
+Instantaneous current declines to steady-state current as the capacitor reaches full charge.
+In the case of open circuit, the capacitor will be charged to the peak AC voltage (one cannot actually charge a capacitor with AC line power, so this refers to a varying but unidirectional voltage; e.g., the voltage output from a rectifier).

 In the case of charging a capacitor from a linear DC voltage, like that from a battery, the capacitor will still appear as a short circuit; it will draw current from the source limited only by the internal resistance of the source and ESR of the capacitor.
 In this case, charging current will be continuous and decline exponentially to the load current.
 For open circuit, the capacitor will be charged to the DC voltage.

 Safeguarding against the filter capacitor’s charging period’s initial current inrush flow is crucial for the performance of the device.
 Temporarily introducing a high resistance between the input power and rectifier can increase the resistance of the powerup, leading to reducing the inrush current.
 Using an inrush current limiter for this purpose helps, as it can provide the initial resistance needed.